-Fire spinning by Burn Circus (if weather allows)
+Fire spinning by Burn Circus & Friends (if weather allows)

 Boone County National Bank and the Columbia Art League present the 55th Annual Boone County Art Show, located at 720 East Broadway inside the bank.
 Nearly 200 works from professional and non-professional artists are on display and on sale for art enthusiasts.
 The show is free and open to the public on Saturday, October 11 from 9am to 5pm and Sunday, October 12 from 11am to 5pm.
 A special fund-raising reception is held to support the Art League on Friday, October 10 from 8pm to 10pm.
 Contact the Columbia Art League for details on this unique event.
 For more information on the Boone County Art Show contact Mary Wilkerson at Boone County National Bank or Diana Moxon at the Columbia Art League.